ThePixelPandaGames/narrator-system/Assets/The Pixel Panda/Light-Weight Narrator Kit/Documentation/documentation.md

 ### 3.3 Example Use Cases

 See the included sample scenes for practical examples of using the Light-Weight Narration Kit.
-The example is minimalistic, I am not a designer but a programmer LOL.
-Also, I used the **Fantasy Wooden GUI: Free** (https://assetstore.unity.com/packages/2d/gui/fantasy-wooden-gui-free-103811).
-To outline the dialogue UI.
+The example is taken from from a snippet of one of the games our team is currently working on.
+Credits for art and narration goes to Kiriuozoru -> https://kiriuozoru.itch.io/.

 See scene **Example 1**.